MohammadNabiha/Predicting-Student-Behaviour-using-MMLA/README.md

-# Predicting-Student-Behaviour-using-MMLAour-using-
+# Predicting-Student-Behaviour-using-MMLA
-Developed a machine learning system to predict behavior changes in special education students during therapy sessions.
-Used Python to analyze emotional, environmental, and academic data, achieving 98% accuracy in behavioral predictions.
+This project uses Multimodal Learning Analytics (MMLA) to predict behavior changes in students with Special Education Needs (SEN) undergoing Applied Behavior Analysis (ABA) therapy.
+By combining diverse data sources—such as emotional state, physical movement, environmental conditions, and academic progress—we built predictive models that help educators and therapists support SEN students more effectively.